devmentors/Pacco/README.md

 ----------------

-The overall solution uses the cloud agnostic tools and most of them can be found under [cncf.io](https://cncf.io).
+The overall solution makes use of the cloud agnostic tools and most of them can be found under [cncf.io](https://cncf.io).
 To easily plug into the complex infrastructure, [Convey](https://convey-stack.github.io) is being used.

 ![Infrastructure](https://raw.githubusercontent.com/devmentors/Pacco/master/assets/infrastructure.png)